redhat-appstudio/infra-deployments/README.md

 See the Argo CD docs [for more on this sync option](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/#skip-dry-run-for-new-custom-resources-types).
 See the [redhat-cop/gitops-catalog](https://github.com/redhat-cop/gitops-catalog) for examples of this option used with Kustomize and OLM-installed operators.

+### Q: What is the recommended memory and CPU allocation for CodeReady Containers for development purposes?

+We recommend 7+ cores and 24+ GiB (24576 MiB) of memory.

 ### Q: When using CodeReady Containers for development purposes, I am getting an error message similar to: `0/1 nodes available: insufficient memory`.

 The default worker node memory allocation of 8192 MiB insufficient to run App Studio.
 Increase the memory to 16 MiB using `crc config set memory 16384` and then create a new CRC VM to apply your changes, using `crc delete` and `crc start`.
 Finally, repeat the cluster bootstrapping process.